What Are Plugins? How Plugins Work – The Complete Beginner’s Guide

 Compatibility Problems: Not all plugins work with all versions of software.
 Always check version requirements before installing.
 I once spent hours troubleshooting a malfunctioning WordPress site only to discover that a plugin required PHP 7.4 while my server was running PHP 7.2.
 Updating the server software fixed the issue immediately.

 Insufficient Permissions: Sometimes your user account doesn’t have the necessary permissions to install plugins.
-Contact your administrator if you’re working in a corporate environment.
+Contact your administrator if you’re working in a corporate environment, or check your hosting control panel for permission settings.

 File Size Limitations: Some hosting environments limit the size of files you can upload.
-Large plugins might need to be installed manually or through FTP.
+Large plugins might need to be installed manually via FTP or through increasing the upload limit in your server’s PHP configuration.

 Plugin Conflicts: Perhaps the most frustrating issue is when a new plugin conflicts with existing ones.
 This can cause anything from minor glitches to completely breaking your site.
 Always back up before installing new plugins!